36i6/abroadver/README.md

 # abroadver
 TG bot for verify from abroad

-Simple telegram bot for verifying services via abroad sms Project was created as an experiment aka diploma work
+Simple telegram bot for verifying services via abroad sms.
+Project was created as an experiment aka diploma work

 Project needs for adding FSMContent, SQLite encryption, minor string manipulations for working well as real service.